lpinner/vscode-chordpro/README.md

 # ChordPro support for Visual Studio Code

 This repository contains various elements to support ChordPro files in Visual Studio Code.
 It is derived from [sublime-chordpro](https://github.com/kudanai/sublime-chordpro).
 It includes the following:

  - Syntax highlighting,
  - Snippets
  - Build Systems (chordpro -> PDF) requires ["chordpro"](https://www.chordpro.org) is installed.

+This is really for my own use, is not available in the VS Code marketplace.
+Very limited support is available and no further development is planned.
+This is unrelated to the ChordPro extension available in the marketplace.

 ## About ChordPro